 Used by high school guidance counselors and college career centers, this model identifies work preferences and sorts them into 6 work personality types, often called interest codes, and abbreviated by the first letter of each, or R-I-A-S-E-C, that can be used to suggest college majors, and career preferences.

 The interest codes can be combined by first, second and third levels of interest to provide even more inspiration and decision-making value.

-Use the College Major Quiz as a starting point or to get un-stuck in your college major search.
+Use the What Career is Right for Me Quiz as a starting point or to get un-stuck in your career and college major search.

-Selecting a college major takes some work.
-It is helpful to know you’re focused on the right kind of majors – majors that match your expectations and your talents and skills.
+Selecting a career takes some work.
+It is helpful to know you’re focused on the right kind of careers – careers that match your expectations and your talents and skills.

-There is a wide variety of tools available to those who want a more objective sense of their abilities and aptitudes, interests and personality, and what these mean for their choice of college majors.
+There is a wide variety of tools available to those who want a more objective sense of their abilities and aptitudes, interests and personality, and what these mean for their choice of careers.

 Modern career quizzes and assessments are products of decades of empirical analysis and improvement, and when they’re taken and interpreted under the guidance of an experienced career advisor, they can prove highly effective for anyone seeking greater clarity about their choice of jobs and occupations.

-Taking one of the many college major quizzes can help you come to a clearer sense of what it is you want from a major, program of study, college degree and career, and help you determine what career paths this suggests.
+Taking one of the many career quizzes can help you come to a clearer sense of what it is you want from a major, program of study, college degree and career, and help you determine what career paths this suggests.

 Understanding your own strengths and ambitions, is an essential first step to a rewarding major – and self knowledge has benefits that go beyond work to enrich every aspect of your life.